The Matthew of Bristol Trust Receives the Queen's Award for Voluntary Service

 Posted on 3/06/19 by Ann May

-We are exicited to announce that The Matthew of Bristol Trust, have been honoured with the Queen’s Award for Voluntary Service, the highest award a Voluntary group can receive in the UK.
+We are excited to announce that The Matthew of Bristol Trust has been honoured with the Queen’s Award for Voluntary Service, the highest award a voluntary group can receive in the UK.

-The Matthew of Bristol Trust is one of 281 charities, social enterprises and voluntary Groups to have receive the prestigious award this year.
-The number of nominations and Awards have increased year on year since the awards were introduced in 2001, showing that the voluntary sector is thriving and full of innovative ideas to make life better for those around them.
+The Matthew of Bristol Trust is one of 281 charities, social enterprises and voluntary groups to have receive the prestigious award in 2019.
+The number of nominations and awards have increased year on year since the awards were introduced in 2001, showing that the voluntary sector is thriving and full of innovative ideas to make life better for those around them.

-Representatives of The Matthew of Bristol Trust will receive the award from later this Summer.
+Representatives of The Matthew of Bristol Trust will receive the award this summer.

 The Matthew of Bristol Trust’s Volunteer Coordinator Ann May, a volunteer herself, says how excited and thrilled she was to hear that the group's work on The Matthew has been recognised.
 The professionalism, enthusiasm and knowledge the volunteers have of both the ship and life on board in 1497 is excellent.
 They are a very committed group and their loyalty to The Matthew knows no bounds.
 Their work extends from the maintenance of the ship to talking to schools and the public about the history of the ship and the discovery of Newfoundland by John Cabot in 1497.